Audio-Injector/stereo-and-zero/README.md

 To setup your system (if you want to do this manually, look at the end of this message) :

+NOTE

+New versions of raspbian have a non-robust configuration of pulseaudio installed.
+You should probably skip the autoinstall method and use the manual installation method - which removes pulseaudio first.

+END NOTE

+# Manual setup method
+* Uninstall pulseaudio first - current Rasbian releases have a non-robust config for it and it breaks operation : sudo apt remove pulseaudio
+* Make sure the default audio device tree is not loaded for PWM output (/boot/config.txt), this is because it uses the same I2S bus.
+(Comment out dtparam=audio=on)
+* Make sure the Audio Injector device tree is loaded at boot time : dtoverlay=audioinjector-wm8731-audio
+* Reboot to force the correct device tree to load.

 # Automated setup method
+NOTE : People are reporting that non-robust pulseaudio configuration is creating problems with the auto-installation method, if you have problems (with newer Rasbian releases, you should perform the manual installation method below).

 I have some scripts which allow you to easily setup your /boot/config.txt to load the correct audio injector device tree.
 The raspbian inastallable .deb package is available from the link below, download and install it. https://github.com/Audio-Injector/stereo-and-zero/raw/master/audio.injector.scripts_0.1-1_all.deb